candacemartin/voyager-one/README.md

 Start your mushroom cultivation journey on the right track with VoyagerOne and experience the joy of harvesting your very own bountiful and healthy mushrooms like never before!

-VoyagerOne is currently in beta--hit us up if you'd like to be included in future updates and releases **
+VoyagerOne is currently in development and our beta release is coming soon--hit us up if you'd like to be included in future updates and releases!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>